ryanstraits/ryanstraits.github.io/about.md

 * By trade, I'm an Engineer but as of 2017, have moved in to the Project Management realm.
 * I co-host a [podcast](), because it's 2018 and I'm a middle-aged white male, so why not?

-I'm a husband to an all-around amazing girl and a doting dad to two of the most fun kids this side of the Mississippi, so you're going to see that reflected in far too much of what I write about.
+I'm a husband to an all-around amazing [woman]() and a doting dad to two of the most fun kids this side of the Mississippi, so you're going to see that reflected in far too much of what I write about.
 I'm going to go ahead and just pre-apologize for all the gushing and fawning right here to save myself the trouble later on.

 Lastly, I wear the glasses because my wife likes them, and when you're my age, that's about the closest you're going to get to being cool.